open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 batch - a batch of telemetry data.
-The exact data type of the batch is language specific, typically it is a list of [readable spans](#additional-span-interfaces), e.g. for spans in Java it will be typically `Collection<ExportableSpan>`.
+The exact data type of the batch is language specific, typically it is a list of [readable spans](#additional-span-interfaces), e.g. for spans in Java it will be typically `Collection<SpanData>`.

 **Returns:** ExportResult: